 Statista projects that by 2027, 86.5 million people will be freelancing in the U.S. This number will make up 50.9% of the country’s total workforce.
 Therefore, companies should register on reputable freelance websites to have access to a larger talent pool.
 Building long-term relationships with quality freelancers now can give businesses a leg up against competitors who wait.

 27. Of the large U.S. companies, 80% plan to switch to a flexible workforce

 According to the Intuit 2020 report on the future of gig work, more than 80% of U.S.-based large companies will greatly increase their use of non-traditional workers in the coming years.

 Frequently Asked Questions (FAQs) About Gig Economy Statistics

 The gig economy enables businesses to hire experts for specific projects who might be too high-priced to maintain on staff, but even with its increasing significance to business performance, there are still those who have yet to capitalize on this shift in the labor market.
-Visit our forum to find more answers on gig economy statistics like the ones below.

 What is a gig economy?

 The gig economy is a labor market characterized by the prevalence of short-term or freelance work.
 People who choose to join this workforce are attracted by the flexibility they have with the time and place for work.